TunnlTo/desktop-app/README.md

 In this example, an IP address and IP range are routed through the default network adapter and NOT the tunnel.
 All other traffic is routed through the WireGuard tunnel.

 ### Configuration
+- Allowed IP's: `0.0.0.0/0`
 - Disallowed IP's: `200.200.200.200, 10.10.10.0/24`

 ## Route Counter Strike traffic through a tunnel except for a specific IP address range
 ### Scenario
-You utilise an overseas VPN server for faster ping times to an overseas region in a game, in this case Counter Strike.
-However, you also still play on local servers and do not want to have to enable/disable the VPN depending on what servers you're playing on.
+You utilise an overseas VPN server for faster ping times to an overseas region in Counter Strike.
+You also still play on local servers and do not want to have to enable/disable the VPN depending on what servers you're playing on.

 ### Expected Outcome
 Counter Strike traffic is routed through the WireGuard tunnel except for when a specific IP address range is accessed by the game.
 In this case the IP range would be the local servers.

 ### Configuration
 - Allowed Apps: `csgo`
+- Allowed IP's: `0.0.0.0/0`
 - Disallowed IP's: `12.34.45.0/24`

 ---